solo-system/solo-system.github.io/device.md

 [![what is this](/img/solo-boxed.jpg "inside a solo" ){:.some-css-class style="width: 40%; border: 1px solid #e0e0e0; float: right"}](/img/solo-boxed.jpg)

-## Solo:Basic
+## Solo:basic

-The `Solo:Basic` is a standardised system that fulfills most needs.
+The `Solo:basic` is a standardised system that fulfills most needs.

 It will record continuously for 5.5 days using the USB powerbank which fits inside the enclosure, and produce mono, 16kHz, 16 bit audio files,